 It’s one thing to make a cultural misstep and post something in poor form accidentally.
 That happens to even the biggest and best companies.
 Doing it on purpose though, just to get people talking, is no safe foundation to build your business on.

 With your perfect landing page template completed, you’re now eager to start driving traffic to your landing page.
 There are good and better ways to do this.
 Posting provocative, negative, hateful content is not one of them.
 Neither is misleading people about the capabilities of your product or service.
-Clickbait, too, has no place in your campaign.
+Clickbait, too, should have no place in your campaign.